IsakTheHacker/c-p3d-samples/README.md

 2) The filter classes, including the "common filters" are only available in Python.
 I suppose I should fix that, since they seem generally useful.
 Maybe in a future revision.
-Thus, the cartoon-shader "simple" sample won't work.
+Thus, the cartoon-shader and glow-filter "basic" samples won't work.
 3) The BufferViewer class is a feature of the Direct GUI, and therefore not available in C++.
 I have gone ahead and ported samples which originally used this without that particular